Become a Heart Trekker

 - 2 free hot meals for the full trek

-- Discounted food and refreshments on route
+- Snacks and drinks on route

 - A welcome pack containing fundraising materials